Team-Nando-Capstone/no12-WebSocketTrial/README.md

 For the detailed tutorial instruction, you can check this website: https://www.runoob.com/html/html5-websocket.html

-And this s official site of websockect: https://github.com/google/pywebsocket/wiki
+And this is the official site of websockect: https://github.com/google/pywebsocket/wiki